Nuimo/ada-website-byggemandbob/pages/dist_and_clean.md

 # Data cleaning

-Taking a first look at the data set, we see that only around 10% of the movies have a box office revenue entry.
-Therefore we enrich the data set with TMDB data (<mark>kilde</mark>).
-The TMDB data gives us new attributes like revenue, original movie language and movie ranking, that might be interesting for out analysis.
-After enriching the data, <mark>12</mark>% of the movies have a box office revenue entry.

-## Distribution of data

 Before diving into the data, it needs to be cleaned.
 Some of the movies have a runtime of 10 hours, or an actor with the height of 3 meters.
 All of these unrealistic attributes is removed, before continuing with the data.
 After removing outliers, the distribution are as shown below.

 ![Character meta dataset before cleaning](figures/dist_and_clean/after_cleaning_character.png){:width="80%"}